 Most applications will run better in an active/passive configuration, as they are not designed or optimized to run concurrently with other instances.
 Choosing to run an application that is not cluster-aware on clustered logical volumes may result in degraded performance if the logical volume is mirrored.
 This is because there is cluster communication overhead for the logical volumes themselves in these instances.
 A cluster-aware application must be able to achieve performance gains above the performance losses introduced by cluster file systems and cluster-aware logical volumes.
 This is achievable for some applications and workloads more easily than others.
 Determining what the requirements of the cluster are and whether the extra effort toward optimizing for an active/active cluster will pay dividends is the way to choose between the two LVM variants.
 Most users will achieve the best HA results from using HA-LVM.

-HA-LVM and CLVM are similar in the fact that they prevent corruption of LVM metadata and its logical volumes, which could otherwise occur if multiple machines are allowed to make overlapping changes.
+HA-LVM and CLVM are similar in the fact that they prevent corruption of LVM metadata and its logical volumes, which could otherwise occur if multiple machines where allowed to make overlapping changes.
 HA-LVM imposes the restriction that a logical volume can only be activated exclusively; that is, active on only one machine at a time.
 This means that only local (non-clustered) implementations of the storage drivers are used.
 Avoiding the cluster coordination overhead in this way increases performance.
 CLVM does not impose these restrictions - a user is free to activate a logical volume on all machines in a cluster; this forces the use of cluster-aware storage drivers, which allow for cluster-aware file systems and applications to be put on top.

 HA-LVM can be setup to use one of two methods for achieving its mandate of exclusive logical volume activation.